creuserr/rotation/README.md

 > [!WARNING]
-> This repository is under construction.
+> This documentation is under construction.
 Please refer to `/v1/` for the stable version.

 # rotation
 `rotation` is a diverse user-agent generator library written in javascript.